 Regionally, Chardonnay is a star performer – and a favourite of ours.
 It is a variety which opens up a world of winemaking options and challenges.
 Ultimately though it is the character of the fruit itself which determines the most appropriate wine style.
-The role of the winemaker is to discover this character and allow it to express itself.
+The role of the winemaker is to discover this character and allow it to shine.

 Click on wine below to read full details

-2015 Hope Vineyard Chardonnay
+2018 Hope Vineyard Chardonnay

 “This consistently impressive wine is estate-grown at Hope, in Nelson, hand-picked, barrel-fermented with indigenous yeasts and matured in French oak barriques.”
 5 Stars and Classic Status – Michael Coope’s Buyer’s Guide

 Hope Vineyard Chardonnay is made from the intensely-flavoured, high acid Mendoza clone grown in the Winery and Road Blocks, 13 and 22 years old respectively.
 These have been managed organically since 2008 and are fully BioGro certified.
 Fruit is hand harvested and whole bunch pressed to tank where it is very briefly settled before racking to French oak barriques.
 Indigenous (wild yeast) fermentation begins within 3-5 days and completes over a period of months, some barrels sooner.
 Yeast lees are stirred several time per month during the first winter.
 Matured in barrel on full yeast lees for 11 months during which time malolactic fermentation completed.